Q: What is Depo-Provera?

 Q: Can manufacturers be held liable for injuries caused by their medications?

 Like other drugs, Depo-Provera must meet patient safety standards.
 Under product liability law, manufacturers and sellers have a duty to ensure that their contraceptives are safe and defect-free.
 Contraceptives shouldn't carry product defects such as manufacturing defects, defective warnings, and design defects.
 If a drug manufacturer or seller releases an unreasonably dangerous and defective contraceptive onto the marketplace, it can be held liable for any resulting injuries.

 For example, if a patient took a contraceptive that later caused injury, she could file a lawsuit against the drug's manufacturer and sellers.
 If the plaintiff won her lawsuit, she could be awarded injury damages for medical expenses, lost wages, and pain and suffering.

 Q: Can my doctor be held liable for injuries caused by a medication?

 When a doctor provides medical treatment, the treatment must meet certain patient standards.
 If the healthcare is subpar and results in harm to the patient, the doctor may be liable for medical malpractice.
 For example, if a doctor inadvertently injected Depo-Provera into a breast cancer patient and the patient later suffered injuries, the doctor could be held liable for medical malpractice.

-If you have been harmed by Depo-Provera or have concerns about other medications and treatments a lawyer's assistance can be very helpful.
+If you've been harmed by Depo-Provera or have concerns about other medications and treatments, a lawyer's assistance can be very helpful.
 They can help determine whether your issues have been reported by others, are the result of a documented defect, or otherwise entitle you to compensation for your suffering.
-Contact a qualified local attorney for a free consultation to discuss your concerns.
+Contact a product liability attorney near you to learn more.

 Contact a qualified product liability attorney to make sure your rights are protected.